Impact of Pesticides on Pollinators and Integrated Pest Management Strategies

 4. Apply the pesticide in a way that minimizes drift.
 Pesticide drift is the airborne movement of pesticides from the area of application to any unintended location.
 Avoid spraying before storms or rainy days, spray during calm, not-windy days, and don’t spray when there’s fog hanging in the air.

-Make sure you carefully read the instructions of your lawn-care chemical of choice.
+Make sure you carefully read the instructions of your pesticide of choice.
 They may prohibit applications under certain weather conditions, using high-pressure sprays, or using certain nozzles.
 Finally, always try to apply the smallest amount you feel you can get away with!

 Important Considerations if You are Using Pesticides In Your Garden